Scalable resolvent analysis for three-dimensional flows: Introduction

 Time-stepping methods for computing resolvent modes are potentially powerful because they obtain the action of the resolvent operator without the need for inverses or LU decomposition.
 Indeed, we will show that time time-stepping methods can achieve linear cost scaling with the problem dimension $N$.
-However, achieving this potential and overall low CPU and memory costs requires careful consideration of numerous factors.
+However, achieving this potential and overall low CPU and memory costs requires careful consideration of numerous factors including simultaneous time integration for all frequencies of interest, the use of explicit solvers when implicit solvers require costly LU decomposition or preconditioning, efficient removal of undesired transient responses—especially if they decay slowly—and leveraging streaming calculations.

 In this paper, we present a novel approach, abbreviated as ``RSVD-$\Delta t$'', that combines the benefits of RSVD with the advantages of time stepping.
 In short, the method eliminates the bottleneck in the RSVD-LU approach created by the LU decomposition by obtaining the action of the resolvent operator via an optimized time-stepping approach.
 All frequencies of interest as computed simultaneously using a steady-state response approach as in \citet{Martinietal21}.
 Additionally, we develop a novel technique to remove the undesired transient component of the response, shortening the temporal interval over which the equations are integrated and reducing the CPU cost by an order of magnitude in most cases.
 To minimize memory usage, we utilize streaming calculations for transferring data between the Fourier and time domains.
 The RSVD-$\Delta t$ algorithm is shown to exhibit linear scalability both in terms of computational complexity and memory requirements and can be efficiently parallelized.
 Overall, these capabilities allow us to compute resolvent modes for three-dimensional flows and other large systems that were previously out of reach.
+An open-source, parallelized implementation of our algorithm is available on GitHub (\url{https://github.com/AliFarghadan/RSVD-Delta-t}).

 In the remainder of the paper, we provide a brief review of the formulation and computation of resolvent analysis in $\S$\ref{sec:resolvent}, discuss the RSVD-LU algorithm in $\S$\ref{sec:RSVD}, explain the time-stepping method in $\S$\ref{sec:TS}, and introduce our RSVD-$\Delta t$ algorithm in $\S$\ref{sec:RSVDt}.
 An overview of the computational complexity of all approaches is given in $\S$\ref{sec:comp_theory}, the sources of errors of our algorithm are detailed in $\S$\ref{sec:ErrSource}, and approaches to optimize the algorithm are developed in $\S$\ref{sec:Optimizing}.
 Two test cases are defined in $\S$\ref{sec:test_cases} to validate, examine and compare the accuracy and performance of RSVD-$\Delta t$ against other approaches.
 In $\S$\ref{sec:application}, we use RSVD-$\Delta t$ to study the impact of streaks on the Kelvin-Helmholtz wavepackets in a jet.
 Concluding remarks are made in $\S$\ref{sec:con}.